photoprism/photoprism-docs/docs/getting-started/index.md

 If you're running out of memory - or other system resources - while indexing, please reduce the [number of workers](https://docs.photoprism.org/getting-started/config-options/) to a value less than the number of logical CPU cores.
-Also make sure your server has [swap](https://opensource.com/article/18/9/swap-space-linux-systems) configured, so that indexing doesn't cause restarts when there are memory usage spikes.
+Also make sure your server has at least 4 GB of [swap](https://opensource.com/article/18/9/swap-space-linux-systems) configured, so that indexing doesn't cause restarts when there are memory usage spikes.
-As a measure of last resort, you may additionally disable image classification using TensorFlow.
+As a measure of last resort, you may disable using TensorFlow for image classification and facial recognition.

 Our Web UI works with most modern browsers, and runs best on Chrome, Chromium, Safari, Firefox, and Edge.
 Opera and Samsung Internet have been reported to be compatible as well.